Jones' 18 points, 16 rebounds lead No. 2 Stanford by Arizona - WHIZ News

 The Cardinal made five straight shots during a 7-0 run to go ahead 17-11 and led 19-15 after the first — when Jones already had six points, five rebounds and four assists.

+“Just our lack of execution was disappointing,” Arizona coach Adia Barnes said, emphasizing the 23 offensive rebounds Stanford corralled.
+“The second quarter, third quarter, then we fought a little bit got within 13 late in the game but we looked like we were down 40.
+Not a lot of fight.
+I think we were really fatigued, third game in five days after Christmas is rough, not ideal.
+Tough situation.”

-Belibi went down hard late in the third on an intentional foul call against Loville.
+Belibi went down hard late in the third when she was hit in the head and on an intentional foul call against Loville.
+Belibi was checked for a concussion in the locker room and returned.

+“I’m good,” she said.
+“It’s always kind of a little bit of a shock to get hit.”

 Stanford won its 37th straight game against Pac-12 teams including the past two conference titles and postseason.